 As you read this, it might be a brisk December weekend, you could be needing motivation to get outside in January or perhaps even need something to get going as Spring is just approaching in March.
 Whenever you may stumble across this blog, the walks in this list are perfect to get exploring, put one foot in front of the other and simply avoid hibernating this winter!

-Coastal trails in Thanet
+Coastal trails on The Isle of Thanet

-The rugged coastline of Thanet offers spectacular views into chalk bays and far reaching seascapes, but if you’re after a route to follow, there’s the locally famous Viking Coastal Trail.
+The rugged coastline of The Isle of Thanet offers spectacular views into chalk bays and far reaching seascapes, but if you’re after a route to follow, there’s the locally famous Viking Coastal Trail.
 Stretching 32 miles along the coast taking in the towns of Margate, Broadstairs and Ramsgate and then inland to historic villages such as Minster.
 Alternatively if you are in Ramsgate, there are four curated trails which have their own unique theme – such as one around the town’s regency history and another taking in the local bays.
 Stroll and uncover history and memorable views

 Kent Downs ramble